teggno/exoedit/runningWidgets.md

-# Running Widget Scripts from Exoedit
+# Running Widget Scripts
 With Exoedit you can run your widget scripts without having to publish them to Exosite.
 This might be helpful during development and testing.

 ## Providing Data to the Widget Scripts
-Each widget script consists of a function that is called with **two arguments**:
+In Exosite, a widget script consists of a function that is called with **two arguments:**
 * `container`, the html element that will contain the widget's markup
 * `portal`, an object containing contextual data for the widget

-When running the widget script outside of Exosite, a page to contain the widget will be generated.
+When running a widget script, Exoedit generates a page to contain the widget.
 This page will contain a `div` element that will be passed as the `container` argument, so you don't have to worry about that.

-What will be passed as the portal argument **depends on the type of widget**:
+What will be passed as the `portal` argument **depends on the type of widget**:
 ### Domain Widgets
 These are widgets that are globally defined in your Exosite domain.